aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/03-mlops-components-platform.md

 about having to administer the platform as end-consumers of the platform.

-To verify if Polyaxon has been deployed on your GKE cluster, run the following command:
+To verify if Polyaxon has been deployed on your GKE cluster, you can run the following command:

 ```bash
 $ helm list --namespace polyaxon-v1